 Remember, when calculating certain deductions, be very thorough on what charges apply specifically to your business.
-If you purchase clothes for work, but can be used for other occasions, then they are more likely to be disqualified as a deductible expense.
+If you purchase clothes for work that can double as recreation wear, then they’re more likely to be disqualified.
 In fact, that’s a good rule of thumb, if it does not apply solely to your business, then it’s much more likely to be disqualified.
 For example, if you’re a historical reenactor, then any period-appropriate clothing is likely deductible.

 If you purchase a membership for leisure, then it does not count as a deductible expense.
 If you accrue membership expenses due to your business, then qualifying items can be written off.